 Scent is important to guinea pigs.
 They can recognise the smell of familiar guinea pigs, the smell of their own mother, and the smell of another guinea pig ready for mating.
 They have excellent hearing and suffer if they are kept in an intensely noisy environment.
-It is important to give them the correct diet.
+It is crucial to give them the correct diet.
 They are also creatures of habit and find it difficult to cope with changes of routine or feeding or equipment (Wolfensohn & Lloyd 2003)

 They live for about three years in the wild, though a domesticated pet guinea pig can live up to 9 years (Meyer 2003).
 A lifespan of 5-6 years is more common (McBride 2014).
 Because they are prey animals, they are always on the alert for danger.
 They can see above as well as behind them.
 And their babies are born furry and able to eat grass within a few days of birth – so that they can run away almost as soon as they are born (McBride 2011).